-- Institutions licensed by the State of California as a broker/dealer - Members of a federally regulated securities exchange - National or state-chartered banks - Federal or state savings institutions or associations as defined in Finance Code Section 5102 - Brokerage firms reporting as a primary government dealer to the Federal Reserve Bank
+- Institutions licensed by the State of California as a broker/dealer - Members of a federally regulated securities exchange - National or state-chartered banks - Federal or state savings institutions or associations as defined in Finance Code Section 5102 - Brokerage firms reporting as a primary government dealer to the Federal Reserve Bank experienced in transactions with California local governments are the primary criteria for inclusion on the City of Oakland's approved list.

-The Treasurer or designee will maintain a current and eligible list of reputable primary and regional dealers, brokers and financial institutions with whom securities trading and placement of hinds are authorized.
-A strong capital base credit worthiness, and, where applicable, a broker/dealer staff experienced in transactions with California local governments are the primary criteria for inclusion on the City of Oakland's approved list.
+The Treasurer or designee will maintain a current and eligible list of reputable primary and regional dealers, brokers and financial institutions with whom securities trading and placement of funds are authorized.
+A strong capital base credit worthiness, and, where applicable, a broker/dealer staff